-House passes bill to renew NSA internet spying tool
+House passes NSA spying bill after Trump tweets cause confusion

 “WE NEED IT!”

-The White House did not immediately respond to a request to clarify Trump’s tweet but he posted a clarification less than two hours later.
+The White House did not immediately respond to a request to clarify Trump’s tweet but he posted a follow-up less than two hours later, after speaking on the phone with House Republican leader Paul Ryan.

 “With that being said, I have personally directed the fix to the unmasking process since taking office and today’s vote is about foreign surveillance of foreign bad guys on foreign land.
 We need it!
 Get smart!”
 Trump tweeted.